kapsner/authors-block/README.md

 quarto add kapsner/authors-block
 ```

-This will install the extension under the `_extensions` subdirectory.
+This will install the extension under the `_extensions` sub-directory.
 If you're using version control, you will want to check in this directory.

 ## Using